 For my second dish of this fourth shipment of Chef’s Plate for me, we made a Salmon and Herb Salsa with Orzo, Sweet Potatoes, and Baby Arugula.
 I have to say that this was one of the best-tasting dishes that I’ve made from Chef’s Plate!
 Everything was perfect — from the super fresh ingredients, the perfectly portioned groceries needed to complete this dish, the taste and uniqueness of the meal, to the way that I even made this dish.
 Just perfection!
 I was so impressed with the meal as I was sitting down eating it. 😀

 Just a quick refresher for those of you that don’t know, Chef’s Plate is a home delivery service that prepares meals for you on a weekly basis (you can choose the meals).
 They deliver straight to your home and the ingredients are pre-measured and pre-portioned with easy-to-understand recipe cards.
 The goal is for you to become a chef in your own home!
 The recipes are almost all flawless — I’ve now made and eaten a total of nine meals from Chef’s Plate and none of them disappointed me.
-If you want to give it a try, click this link and use the referral code #stenoodie in order to try out your first three plates for free!
+If you want to give it a try, click this link and use the referral code #freeplatesfromstenoodie in order to try out your first four plates for free!

 Anyway, this dish of “Salmon and Herb Salsa with Orzo, Sweet Potatoes, and Baby Arugula” had a prep time of 30 minutes and a difficulty level of Medium.

 Now that I’ve made so many meals with Chef’s Plate and know the drill of how to prep all the ingredients beforehand, this meal didn’t take as long as the very first time I tried Chef’s Plate.
 I was in a routine and rhythm!